 They’re a staple of toddlers birthday parties, children’s holiday parties and other seemingly carefree events.
 Your children take off their footwear and climb into the inflated bounce house and you’re free from worry (and perhaps bother) for a few minutes.
 Or are you?

-If the allegations in California Attorney General Edmund G. Brown Jr.s lawsuit against several companies involved in … Read the rest
+If the allegations in California Attorney General Edmund G. Brown Jr.s lawsuit against several companies involved in manufacturing children’s bounce houses are correct, some of the inflatable structures contain unsafe amounts of lead in their vinyl covering.
+The main exposure pathway from the bounce house to the child is hand-to-mouth.
+Lead is transferred from the vinyl to … Read the rest